arjunrmakwana/arbitrary_bit_length_data_packing/README.md

 # arbitrary_bit_length_data_packing

-Processors usually have a fixed smallest word sie that you can access.
+Processors usually have a fixed smallest word size that you can access.
 This is usually a multiple of 8 bits in most modern architecutres.
 So lets say you want to store some data that you know requires only 10 bits.
 But for that, you will end up using 16 bits.
 While for most cases this is not an issue, it is an issue in case of compression algorithms and large data communication.